If You Have Received Notice of a DMCA Copyright Complaint:

-The employee identified in this investigation will receive an email notifying him of the alleged copyright infringement.
-A copy of this message is also emailed to the department head to make the department head aware of the copyright infringement complaint received and federal laws and University policies allegedly violated.
-In addition, two staff members in University Human Relations (UHR) are also copied on the email to the employee.
+You will receive an email notifying you of the alleged copyright infringement.
+A copy of this message is also emailed to staff members in University Human Resources (UHR), who will inform your unit head or department chair of the copyright infringement complaint received, and the federal laws and University policies allegedly violated.

-To satisfy the requirements of the DMCA and UVa policy, if you receive a DMCA take-down notice (AKA copyright complaint):
+To satisfy the requirements of the DMCA and UVA policy, if you receive a DMCA take-down notice (AKA copyright complaint), please follow these instructions:

 - You must delete the file(s), song, movie, etc., unless it was obtained legally.
 If you got it by illegal download, copying from someone else's DVD, etc., then delete it.

 - We strongly recommend you remove or disable the file sharing software on your computer (also called "torrent" software).
-For assistance, please consult: Resources for Controlling Peer-to-Peer (P2P File Sharing Applications You can also, for free, contact the UVa Help Desk at: 434-924-HELP or UVa Help Desk Web Consult Page
+For assistance, please consult our webpage: Removing BitTorrent software.

-- If you don't reply back within one (1) business day, your computer's UVa network access will be blocked.
-When you open a web browser (e.g, Internet Explorer (IE) or Firefox) you will be re-directed to a Network Registration Block webpage where you can resolve the issue by attesting that you have followed the steps above AND ceased the unauthorized sharing of copyrighted material.
-Your computer will automatically be re-connected to the UVa network within 5 to 60 minutes.
+- If you don't reply back within one (1) business day, your computer's UVA network access will be blocked.
+When you open a web browser you will be redirected to a Network Registration Block webpage where you can resolve the issue by attesting that you have followed the steps above AND ceased the unauthorized sharing of copyrighted material.
+Your computer will automatically be reconnected to the UVA network within 5 to 60 minutes.

-While it may well be that you were unaware that the activity is illegal - or that someone else has used security vulnerabilities on your computer to conduct illegal activity without your knowledge - you are still responsible for how your computer is used.
-If you need some guidance on how to secure your machine against hackers and other threats, visit our information security site at http://security.virginia.edu/ and follow the link for users of personal computers.
+While it is possible you were unaware that the activity is illegal - or that someone else has used security vulnerabilities on your computer to conduct illegal activity without your knowledge - you are still responsible for how your computer is used on the UVA network.
+If you need guidance on how to secure your machine against hackers and other threats, visit our information security site at http://security.virginia.edu/ and follow the link for users of personal computers.